 12. Review the gear taken on the last few outings, especially gear that has not been used in recent memory.
 Chuck out most of the unused items that have any significant weight or volume.

 13. Consider expanding your comfort zone; change your thinking about the amount of discomfort with which you are willing to tolerate.
-To assist in this, review the article titled, “Maximizing Comfort and Minimizing Discomfort in the Wilderness”
+To assist in this, review the article titled, “How important is maximizing comfort and minimizing discomfort?”